nyholku/purejavahidapi/README.md

 java -cp ../bin/purejavahidapi.jar:../lib/jna-4.0.0.jar Example1
 ```

-or this is if you are on Windows:
+or this if you are on Windows:

 ```
 java -cp ..\bin\purejavahidapi.jar;..\lib\jna-4.0.0.jar Example1